5.56×45mm NATO: SS109/M855

 In 1970, NATO decided to standardize a second rifle caliber.
 Tests were conducted from 1977 to 1980 using U.S. XM777 5.56 mm, Belgian SS109 5.56 mm, British 4.85×49mm, and German 4.7×33mm caseless.
 No weapon could be agreed upon, as many were prototypes, but the SS109 was found to be the best round and standardized on 28 October 1980.
 The SS109 was developed in the 1970s for the FN FNC rifle and the FN Minimi machine gun.
-To increase the range of the Minimi, the round was created to penetrate 3.5 mm of steel at 600 meters.
+To increase the Minimi's range, the round was designed to penetrate 3.5 mm of steel at 600 meters.
 The SS109 had a steel tip and lead rear and was not required to penetrate body armor.
 Barrels required at least a 1:9 in rifle twist, but needed a 1:7 in rifle twist to fire tracer ammunition.
 The U.S. designated the SS109 cartridge the M855 and first used it in the M16A2 rifle.
 The 62 gr round was heavier than the previous 55 gr M193.
-While the M855 had better armor penetrating ability, it is less likely to fragment after hitting a soft target.
-This lessens kinetic energy transfer to the target and reduces wounding capability.
-The M855 is yaw dependent, meaning it depends on the angle upon which it hits the target.
+While the M855 has better armor-piercing ability, it is less likely to fragment upon hitting a soft target.
+This reduces the transfer of kinetic energy to the target and diminishes wounding capability.
+The M855 is yaw dependent, meaning it depends on the angle at which it hits the target.
 If at a good angle, the round turns as it enters soft tissue, breaking apart and transferring its energy to what it hits.
-If impacting at a bad angle, it could pass through and fail to transfer its full energy.
+If impacting at a bad angle, it could pass through without transferring its full energy.
 The SS109 was made to pierce steel helmets at long range from the Minimi, not improve terminal performance on soft tissue from rifles or carbines.
 In Iraq, troops that engaged insurgents at less than 150 yd found that M855 rounds did not provide enough stopping power.
 In addition to not causing lethal effects with two or more rounds, they did not effectively penetrate vehicle windshields, even with many rounds fired at extremely close range.
 In Afghanistan, troops found that M855 rounds also suffered at long ranges.
 Although 5.56 mm rifles have an effective range of 450–600 meters, the M855 bullet's performance falls off sharply beyond 300 meters.
 The ranges are even shorter for short-barreled carbines.
 Half of small-arms attacks were launched from 300 to 900 meter ranges.
 An M855 fired from an M4 carbine has severely degraded performance beyond 150 meters.